 - Put the Schnitzel on a sheet of paper kitchen towel which will absorb the oil.

 Wiener Schnitzel are usually served with a wedge of lemon on top, and with warm or cold potato salad, and lettuce.

 Here are the most popular varieties in Vienna and Eastern Austria.

 A popular Austrian variety, the Surschnitzel uses salt pork cutlets in brine instead of normal pork or veal for the Wiener Schnitzel.
 You can try them at many Lower Austrian and Vienna wineries and taverns.

-Some Viennese taverns and restaurants serve rolled Schnitzel.
+Some Viennese taverns and restaurants, such as Schnitzelwirt in the 7th district of Neubau serve rolled Schnitzel.
 These are usually rolled pork cutlets, filled with spinach and cheese.
-I remember the best Schnitzel roulade I had at Villa Aurora in Vienna.

 Though likely of Swiss origin, the Cordon Bleu is hugely popular of Eastern Austria, especially of Vienna.
 It is prepared like a Wiener Schnitzel, but has a layer of ham and cheese on one side underneath the breadcrumbs.